Rashedeen/Rashedeen/README.md

 # 👋 Hi, I'm Abdur Rashid Firdaus

 Welcome to my GitHub!
-I'm a cybersecurity and networking enthusiast with a passion for hands-on learning, digital defense, and information security.
-Strong foundational knowledge backed by numerous cybersecurity program, and a passion for continuous learning through CTF challenges and real-world threat simulations.
+I'm an information security enthusiast. heres where i document my learning journey.

 I am eager to contribute technical expertise, critical thinking, and a proactive mindset to the dynamic cybersecurity world.